jchips/jotter/README.md

 **Why Choose Jotter?**

 - **Stay Organized Your Way**: Create folders to neatly categorize your notes.
 Move notes and folders effortlessly to stay on top of your workflow.
-- **Markdown Made Easy**: Use Markdown to format your notes quickly and beautifully, whether it’s for lists, headings, code snippets, or more.
+- **Markdown Made Easy**: Use Markdown to format your notes quickly and beautifully, whether it’s for lists, headings, code snippets, and more.
-- **Personalized Accounts**: Sign up and securely log in to access your notes anywhere, anytime.
+- **Personalized Accounts**: Sign up and securely log in on browser or mobile device to access your notes anywhere, anytime.
-- **Seamless Note Management**: Create, save, edit, or delete notes and folders with ease.
+- **Seamless Note Management**: Create, save, edit, and delete notes and folders with ease.
 - **Adaptive Themes**: Whether your device is set to light or dark mode, **Jotter** adapts to your preferences, keeping your note-taking experience easy on the eyes.
 - **A Minimalist Design**: No clutter, no distractions—just you and your thoughts, perfectly synced.